lixiaochun/element-manager/doc/element_manager_configuration_specifications.md

 |4|Waiting Time of Order Request for each scenario|Scenario_Timer_Order_Wait|The guard timer (ms) for each scenario.
 It watches that the time between the order reception and the configuration completion of all devices does not exceed the specified value.|Yes|Numeral|
 |5|Service Transaction ID for each scenario|Scenario_Service_Transaction_No|An ID (Service Type) which is used by transaction management in Order Flow Control|Yes|Numeral|
 |6|Order Transaction ID for each scenario|Scenario_Order_Transaction_No|The service type to run each scenario individual process from Order Flow Control|Yes|Numeral|

+**Append lines each time when the items to be configured by each scenario are increased in the future.
+**

 ### conf_scenario_rest.conf